Home/Vegetables/Cooked Lettuce

 Health Benefits

-Low in calories and high in water content, making it an excellent choice for weight management.
+Low in calories and high in water content, making it an excellent choice for hydration and weight management.

 Possible Risks & Side Effects

-!Overcooking can lead to a loss of nutrients, particularly water-soluble vitamins.
+!Overcooking can lead to nutrient loss, particularly of water-soluble vitamins.

 How to Prepare & Consume

-Best enjoyed lightly steamed or sautéed to preserve nutrients while enhancing flavor.
-Avoid boiling for extended periods.
+Best enjoyed lightly steamed or sautéed to retain nutrients while enhancing flavor.
+Avoid boiling to prevent nutrient loss.

 Smart Selection & Storage